Wedding of Mary I of England and Philip of Spain: Costume for a co-monarchy

 The jewel sent by Philip was a "diamond mounted on a setting in the form of a rose, with a huge pearl hanging down onto the chest".
 This jewel, including a square "table diamond" and a pendant pearl may be represented in her portraits by Hans Eworth and Anthonis Mor.
 A large pearl with a complex history known as "La Peregrina", once owned by Elizabeth Taylor, was thought to have been Mary's.
-The pendant pearl, estimated at 5,000 scudi, was mentioned in an Italian narrative.
+Estimates of the values of the diamond, at 60,000 scudi, and the pendant pearl, at 5,000 scudi, were given in the Italian Narratione.

 Juan de Varaona said she wore the jewel brought by the Marquess de las Navas between her breasts, including a ruby and a diamond, "en medios de los pechos el diamente y rubí que le invió el Rey con el Marques de las Navas".
 Mary included the table diamond in her will.
 Varaona also states that their cloaks were in the French style, while Mary's hair and hat or headdress of black velvet embroidered with pearls was in the English fashion.

 Their matching brocade clothes were white cloth of gold, or made of white brocade with matching cloaks or mantles of cloth of gold trimmed with velvet.
-Some part of Philip's outfit had been selected by Mary.
-She had sent him alternative cloaks or robes, and he had chosen one that was less ostentatious.
+Some part of Philip's outfit had been selected by Mary, as gifts of English-style dress which may have helped to define him as Mary's husband.
+She had sent him alternative cloaks or robes, a French despatch mentions tissue of cloth of gold and of silver, and he had chosen one that was less ostentatious.
+Philip later recorded these garments in an inventory of precious goods remaining at Whitehall Palace;A French robe of cloth of gold adorned with crimson velvet and thistles of curled gold, lined in crimson satin, with twelve buttons made of four pearls each on each sleeve, making twenty-four in all.
+I wore this at my wedding, and the Queen sent it to me for that purpose.Another French robe of cloth of gold, with the roses of England and pomegranates [an embem of Catherine of Aragon] embroidered on it, adorned with drawn gold beads and seed pearls.
+The sleeves carry eighteen buttons, nine on each, made of table diamonds.
+The lining is of purple satin.
+This was given to me by the Queen for me to wear on our wedding day in the afternoon, but I do not think I wore it because it seemed to me ornate.

 Philip wore a jewelled collar of the Order of the Garter which she had commissioned for 7 or 8,000 crowns.
 The clothes emphasised their co-monarchy and political union.
 The French fashion was not particularly to the taste of Spanish observers, being the costume of their political rivals in Europe.